prabha-coder/pform/README.md

 - Copy the code from <code>[Code.gs](https://github.com/prabha-coder/pform/blob/master/Code.gs "Code.gs")</code>.

 - Paste it on Script Editor and Replace Telegram Token and ID.
-Refer this image 👇
+Refer to this image 👇

 [![Google-Apps-Script-Code.png](https://i.postimg.cc/br3HpMXF/Google-Apps-Script-Code.png)](https://github.com/prabha-coder/pform "App Script Code")

-- Save it and if it ask autorization, Give it.
-Click Depoly button and Select New Deployment.
+- Save it and if it asks authorization, Give it.
+Click the Deploy button and Select New Deployment.

 - In Prompt Window, Select <b>who has access</b> to <code>Anyone</code>.
 Finally, Click <code>Deploy</code> Button and Copy the Web App URL.

-- Paste it on PForm setting -> Google App Script URL field and Click Save Changes.
+- Paste it on PForm setting -> Google App Script URL field and click Save Changes.
 That's it.

-**👇 How to place contact form in wordpress page/post  👇**
+**👇 How to place contact form in WordPress page/post  👇**

 - Paste this shortcode <code><b> [pform_contact] </b> </code> on anywhere wordpress page/post.

-- For Button Contact Form, You can enable/disble it from PForm Setting.
+- For Button Contact Form, You can enable/disable it from PForm Setting.